Solana accounts

 If you want your program to be able to directly mutate an account's data, then it should be the owner.

 Lets say you wanted to store a count for the number of users of your app.
-Normally someone would need to sign to affect the account that holds this data.
+Normally someone would need to sign to change the data.

 Instead of having a human sign, we can make a program the owner of the account.
-That way it can affect and make changes without human intervention.
+That way it can affect and make changes without really signing to prove its authority.
+Instead it has authority because it is the owner.

 To do this we derive an address that can be found deterministically from a set of seeds: